 Overview of APG Members

 Since its establishment in 1997 the APG has been growing in membership.
-From its original 13 founding member jurisdictions it now consists of 41 active members making it the largest FATF-style regional body (FSRB) in the world.
+From its original 13 founding member jurisdictions it now consists of 42 members making it the largest FATF-style regional body (FSRB) in the world.
 In addition, 11 members of the APG are also members of the Financial Action Task Force, namely: Australia; Canada; India; People's Republic of China; Hong Kong, China; Japan; Korea; Malaysia; New Zealand; Singapore; and the United States.

 In June 1998, the United Nations General Assembly in its Political Declaration and Action Plan Against Money Laundering urged jurisdictions and regions throughout the world to apply the following principles by 2003:

 - Establishment of a legislative framework to criminalise the laundering of money derived from serious crimes in order to provide for the prevention, detection, investigation and prosecution of the crime of money-laundering;

 - Identification, freezing, seizure and confiscation of the proceeds of crime; and

 - Establishment of an effective financial and regulatory regime to deny criminals and their illicit funds access to national and international financial systems, thus preserving the integrity of financial systems worldwide and ensuring compliance with laws and other regulations against money-laundering.

 Since this Declaration was issued, a number of other UN instruments, including the UN Convention Against Transnational Organized Crime and the UN Convention Against Corruption have added further obligations on states.